ayunav/Neverlate/NeverLateProjectProposal.md

 **Charles:**

-Mapkit, Twilio, Logo.
+Mapkit, Twilio, Logo, Push notifications.

 **Ayuna:**

 Manages the team to ensure work is on track with timeline.
 Venmo integration, Contacts.
+Popover views, Calendar picker.